-Limit red meat and avoid processed meat
+Limit consumption of red and processed meat

 Eat smaller portions

 Make red meat go further by adding some beans, chickpeas, lentils or mushrooms to bulk up stews, chillies and pasta sauces.
 This can also lower the calories in your meals and counts towards your 5 A DAY.

-Swap beef mince for turkey or even Quorn mince.
+Swap beef mince for turkey or Quorn mince.
 Even if you only swap half, you’ll cut calories and it's just as filling.
 Boost the flavour with onion, garlic, herbs and spices.

 Have meat-free days

-Keep some days red-meat free by exploring alternatives.
+Keep some days red meat free by exploring alternatives.